coryzh/hvxs_zhao_2026/README.md

     - stage 8a: Stage 8 with likely halo sources removed, using the Viswanathan+23 halo source catalogue.

     - stage 9: Stage 8 with LMC and SMC members removed (in catalog.select.clean_smc_and_lmc).

+#### What's New
+- The archived catalogues have not been removed and are kept in high-v_sources_old/.

 ## Other Updates
 ### Update on Jan 22, 2025: